Around the Nelson & Abel Tasman Region

 Treasures in Golden Bay

-On the other side of Takaka Hill is Golden Bay, a part of the Nelson region that is further off the beaten track, but very much worth the journey.
+On the other side of Takaka Hill is Golden Bay, a part of the Nelson region that is further off the beaten track but very much worth the journey.
 Small towns offer a mix of quirky cafés and craft shops, and adventure activities include 4WD trips to Farewell Spit, a nature reserve and the world’s longest sandbar.
-It’s a part of the country that’s wild and pristine – nowhere more so than at Te Waikoropupu Springs, which is thought to be perhaps the clearest freshwater springs in the world.
+It’s a part of the country that’s wild and pristine – nowhere more so than at Te Waikoropupu Springs, which are thought to be the clearest freshwater springs in the world.
 (Don’t be tempted to swim because the springs could easily become contaminated.)
 The town of Takaka is the largest centre.
 At the other end of the bay is Collingwood, a tiny village where trips depart to Farewell Spit and hikers set out on the Heaphy Track to the West Coast.

 Swim at beautiful Tahunanui Beach, just out of Nelson.
 Tour the local art and craft galleries.
 Hike in forest-clad Nelson Lakes National Park.
 Taste local seafood at a Nelson restaurant.
 Join an overnight sea kayaking trip in Abel Tasman National Park.
 Stop for coffee and browse the boutiques in Motueka.
 Spot seals from the deck of a water taxi.
 Skydive above stunning scenery.
 Buy fish ‘n’ chips at Kaiteriteri and eat them on the beach.
 Spot a huge variety of wild seabirds on a 4WD tour of Farewell Spit.
 See the 178-metre Harwood’s Hole – deepest sinkhole in the Southern Hemisphere.
 Wander to the sparkling Te Waikoropupu Springs.